incremental-design/app-stencils/packages/vue3/component-base/README.md

   </tr>
   <!-- !Selectable -->
   <tr>
     <td align="left" rowspan="4">Selectable<!-- need to add gif, or svg animation of the affordance --><br/><br/><ul><li>'selectable' is distinct from 'toggleable'.
-If a component is selectable, then it can be copied to the clipboard, or even <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API#the_basics">dragged-and-dropped</a>.
-If a component is toggleable, it cannot be copied, or dragged-and-dropped</li></ul><ul><li>If you add the 'selectable' affordance to a component, you necessarily disable the 'slideable' affordance.
-That's because pressing and dragging a selectable component drags the entire component itself, rather than the content within the component.</li></ul></td>
+If a component is selectable, then its contents can be copied to the clipboard.
+Depending on the browser, its contents can also be <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API#the_basics">dragged-and-dropped</a>.
+On the other hand if a component is toggleable, its contents cannot be be copied, or dragged-and-dropped</li></ul><ul><li>Adding 'isSelectable' to a component will always disable 'isSlideable'.
+That's because browsers usually make anything that is selected draggable.
+Therefore, the same mouse and touch movements that would normally drive the slideable affordance now initiate a drag-and-drop session instead.</li></ul></td>
     <td align="left">Mouse cursor presses and releases UI component:</td>
     <td rowspan="2">Pressed, Not Selected</td>
     <td rowspan="2">→</td>